 Land price and average price per square foot have also increased and this can be attributed to increased demand and low inventory.

 Significant increases in property prices have made Piney Point Village one of the most expensive suburbs in Texas.

 (Data sourced from the Houston Association of Realtors Multiple Listing Service and is deemed reliable but not guaranteed.)

 For updated information regarding Piney Point real estate pricing and trend analysis, please contact Paige Martin at Paige@HoustonProperties.com.

 Single-family homes are the main housing attraction in Piney Point Village.

 Luxury features are the standard: impressive masters bedrooms, walk-in closets, air conditioned wine rooms, multi-car garages, porte cochères, pools, high ceilings, expansive grounds, and summer kitchens, among others.

 Wooded grounds are also a staple in most Piney Point real estate.
 Lots are bigger, measuring between half-acre to more than 70,000 square feet.
-Bigger properties can measure more than 160,000 square feet.
+Bigger properties feature lot sizes of more than 160,000 square feet.

 Some floor plans can include as many as 8 bedrooms, 8 baths, and 2 half baths.
 Living space can range from 4,000 to more than 12,000 square feet.

 Several factors affect pricing, especially the age of the home, the size of the lot, and the property’s location.
 Older, smaller single-family homes can sell for just under $1,500,000, while new construction custom-built homes can for as much as $6,000,000.